Mission

 Honorary Chair

-Maarten Meijer has been a notary in Amsterdam since 1992 and has held many international positions, such as Vice-President of the European Affairs Commission of the International Union of Notaries.
+Maarten Meijer worked for over 30 years as a notary in Amsterdam and has held many international positions, such as Vice-President of the European Affairs Commission of the International Union of Notaries.

 ANBI